 Michole is the Founder and Producer of the Women in Theatre Festival, a month-long festival showcasing the work of women writers including commissioned plays, solo shows, readings, and works by female-led companies.

-She has served on the Faculty at Rutgers University Mason Gross School of the Arts, New York Film Academy, and Middlebury College.
+She has served on the Faculty at Rutgers University Mason Gross School of the Arts, New York Film Academy, and Middlebury College, where she is currently an Assistant Professor of Theatre.
 She has been a Guest Artist at various colleges including Hunter College's MFA Playwright program under Tina Howe.
 Michole is a recipient of the prestigious S.D.C.F.
 Gielgud Fellowship for Directing.
 She holds a B.A. from Middlebury College and an M.F.A. in Directing from Rutgers University.